Ristwak/New-Game/README.md

 ## 📚 License

 This project is for educational and non-commercial use.
-All rights reserved to the development team and contributors.
+All rights reserved to Ristwak Pandey.

 ## 👨‍🏫 Credits